 One anxious commuter at Penn Station recalled seeing a tall man in jeans and a plaid shirt later identified as Pickens accosting their co-worker, saying, and I quote, “Pardon me, ma’am.
 Do you know which way to Times Square?” unquote.
 He left several worried commuters here unsure why a man they did not know was talking to them, not to mention smiling.
 [Cut to a local eye witness.]

 Local eye witness: He made direct eye contact with me.
 His face was no more than three feet from mine.
 And then he said, completely unprovoked by me, mind you, “Good morning.”
 I was speechless.
 I thought perhaps he was on drugs and might try to hit me up for money.
 Or perhaps he wanted to mug me.
 I had no idea.
 I was terrified.
 But something in his tone suggested that this might be a greeting.
-Thankfully, there was several police officers nearby, so they intervened to rescue me from a situation that could have turned bad, although, now that I think about it, probably not.
+Thankfully, there were several police officers nearby, so they intervened to rescue me from a situation that could have turned bad, although, now that I think about it, probably not.

 Reporter Woody Dewitt: While Pickens was standing in line at a Dunkin Donuts, a SWAT team of six New York City police officers quickly identified him when they overheard him say, “Thank you, Have a nice day,” to the clerk.
 He was taken into custody to await further questioning.
 However, he was released a few hours later when it was determined by the Manhattan District Attorney’s office that friendliness towards strangers is not currently considered to be a crime in New York.
 Outside the station, Pickens issued a brief statement.
 [Cut to Mr. Pickens reading from a written statement.]